-The Organizing Committee must publish and clearly display the traffic patterns that illustrate the traffic pattern for training and for racing, to control the movement of the boats on the water, and on land, if applicable.
-It is the responsibility of every rower, coach and club representative to read and follow all the traffic patterns.
+The Organizing Committee must publish and clearly display the traffic pattern that illustrate the traffic pattern for training and for racing, to control the movement of the boats on the water, and on land (if applicable).
+It is the responsibility of every rower, coach, and club representative to read and follow all the traffic patterns.